romange/gaia/docs/qsbr.md

 thread_local int64_t local_state = 0;
 void quiescent_state() {
-  local_state = global_state + 1;
+  local_state = global_state + 1;  // Catch up with global state.
 }

 ```
 Please note that the algorithm assumes that reader threads preempt or call `quiescent_state()`
 frequently enough so that the writer won't burn the cpu while polling.
+The blocking function makes sure that all threads called `quiescent_state()` at least once since we entered the blocking function.
+That means that all threads dropped released their temporary ownerships over shared pointer and it can be safely deleted.

 ## State of things in Gaia.
 Gaia framework assumes a thread-per-core architecture with dedicated IO loop per thread.